alphamanuscript/surix-client-service/README.md

 });
 ```
 ## Events:
 There are times where Surix sends information to the app without the app requesting.
-When one clicks on the sidebar populated by the app, Surix tells the app about the click using a `clickReq` event.
+When one clicks on the menu populated by the app, Surix tells the app about the click using a `clickReq` event.

 Listening to the clickReq event:
 ```javascript